John Oliver: Name sewage plant for me, I’ll give to charity

 Oliver offered to donate $55,000 to Danbury-area charities, including $25,000 to the Connecticut Food Bank, if the city renamed the plant after him.
 If not, Oliver said he would make charitable donations to “rival” towns including Waterbury and Torrington.

 Boughton responded with a Twitter post Monday: “Yeah.
 We are on it @iamjohnoliver.
-Standby..”
+Standby.”
 He did not immediately respond to a phone message Monday.